mumble-voip/mumble/README.md

 ### Running Murmur

-Doubleclick the Murmur icon to start murmur.
+Double-click the Murmur icon to start Murmur.
 There will be a small icon on your taskbar from which you can view the log.

 To set the superuser password, run murmur with the parameters `-supw <password>`.